Incompatibility as a resource for programmable quantum instruments: Introduction

-By adopting a resource theory perspective, one can establish operationally meaningful measures of incompatibility such as its robustness to noise~\cite{Piani-2015a, Heinosaari-2015a, Haapasalo-2015a, Guerini-2019a, Uola-2019a, Designolle-2019a}.
-The incompatibility in one family of POVMs/channels/instruments can then be quantitatively compared to another.
+By adopting a resource-theoretic perspective, one can establish operationally meaningful measures of incompatibility such as its robustness to noise~\cite{Piani-2015a, Heinosaari-2015a, Haapasalo-2015a, Guerini-2019a, Uola-2019a, Designolle-2019a}.
+The incompatibility in one family of POVMs or instruments can then be quantitatively compared to another.
 Resource theories also provide tools for detecting or ``witnessing'' the incompatibility present in general measurement devices~\cite{Guerini-2019a, Carmeli-2019a, Carmeli-2019b, Heinosaari-2021a, Regula-2021a}.
-This certification can also be done in a semi-device-independent way~\cite{Pusey-2015a, Carmeli-2019c, Skrzypczyk-2019a, Buscemi-2020a, Takagi-2019b, Uola-2020a, Mori-2020a}.
-In other words, by attaining a certain score on some type of quantum measurement game, the experimenter can rest assured that he or she is controlling some family of incompatible POVMs/channels/instruments without having full trust in the inner workings of these devices (see Section~\ref{sec:game} for more details).
+This certification can also be done in a semi-device-independent way~\cite{Pusey-2015a, Carmeli-2019c, Skrzypczyk-2019a, Uola-2019a, Buscemi-2020a, Takagi-2019b, Uola-2020a, Mori-2020a}.
+In other words, by attaining a certain score on some type of quantum measurement game, the experimenter can rest assured that he or she is controlling some family of incompatible POVMs or instruments without having full trust in the inner workings of the device.
 Crucially, the largest achievable score using some device cannot be increased using the allowed operations of the resource theory, and the scores therefore represent resource monotones.
 In many cases, these games define a complete set of monotones whose values provide necessary and sufficient conditions for convertibility of one object to another by the allowed operations~\cite{Buscemi-2012a, Buscemi-2012b, Buscemi-2016a, Rosset-2018a, Skrzypczyk-2019b, Buscemi-2020a, Regula-2021a}.
-We show in Section~\ref{sec:game} that the same holds true for the guessing games considered in this paper, and furthermore the advantage of using an incompatible device in these games can be quantitatively characterized by the aforementioned robustness measure.
-However the general idea of relating convertibility to guessing games can be traced back to the original work of Blackwell on statistical comparisons~\cite{Blackwell-1953a} (see Ref.~\cite{Buscemi-2012a} for more discussion).
+We show in Sec.~\ref{sec:game} that the same holds true for the guessing games considered in this paper, and furthermore, the advantage of using an incompatible device in these games can be quantitatively characterized by the aforementioned robustness measure.
+However, the general idea of relating convertibility to guessing games can be traced back to the original work of Blackwell on statistical comparisons~\cite{Blackwell-1953a} (see Ref.~\cite{Buscemi-2012a} for more discussions).